Study smarter with Fiveable

 National Voter Registration Act of 1993 (Motor Voter Act)

-• Requires states to offer voter registration at DMV offices and public assistance agencies, dramatically simplifying the registration process
+• Requires states to offer voter registration at DMV offices and public assistance agencies, dramatically simplifying the registration process.
+Before this law, registering often meant making a separate trip to a government office during limited hours.

-• Increased registration rates significantly but sparked federalism debates about congressional authority over state election administration
+• Increased registration rates significantly but sparked federalism debates about how much authority Congress has over state election administration.

 Help America Vote Act of 2002

-• Enacted after the 2000 election controversy to modernize voting systems and establish minimum federal standards for election administration
+• Enacted after the 2000 election controversy (the Florida recount and "hanging chads") to modernize voting systems and establish minimum federal standards for election administration.

-• Created the Election Assistance Commission and established provisional ballot requirements, ensuring voters whose eligibility is questioned can still cast a ballot
+• Created the Election Assistance Commission and established provisional ballot requirements.
+Provisional ballots ensure that voters whose eligibility is questioned at the polls can still cast a ballot that gets counted once their eligibility is confirmed.

 Judicial Retrenchment: The Courts and Voting Rights